kanthrishav/cv_ml_dl_ai/README.md

 # Edge Vision and AI Inference

-This repo contains my experiments with SBC and SOCs like the Rapsberry PI 5 and Jetson Orin Nano
+This repo contains my experiments with SBC and SOMs like the Rapsberry PI 5 and Jetson Orin Nano

 The mini-projects present in this repo are -
 1. Real time document scanning from the video feed & text extraction, arbitrary position, arbitrary orientation (RPI)